Home/Blog/Resource consents explained

 Must be granted

 Consent is required, but council must grant it.
-It has no discretion to refuse — it can only impose conditions on the specific matters listed in the plan.
+It has no discretion to refuse.
+It can only impose conditions on the specific matters listed in the plan.

 • Council cannot refuse - the question is only what conditions to attach.